ReDI-School/nrw-html-and-css/lesson13/index.md

 ## 2. CSS Display types

 In this section, students get understanding of the display types available `block, inline and inline-block`
+> Disclaimer: Lesson 12 (link to it) already covered the characteristics and differences between inline boxes and block boxes.
+This sections of the lecture goes into more details about the different display types and  explains how to change the default display type with the css `display` rules.
 - understand what display block, inline and inline-block is.
   -what are the default display style of element tags like `div, anchor tag, span...`
 - how to change the default `display` of elements to align differently.
 E.g. `anchor` tags are by default inline but you can make them block.